Assistant Superintendent for Business & Finance and Chief Financial Officer

-As the Director of Human Resources for the Port Arthur Independent School District, Kathy E. Londow is responsible for leading the school district’s HR programs and policies, in particular - recruitment, employee relations, compensation, benefits, certification and performance management.
+As the Executive Director of Human Resources for the Port Arthur Independent School District, Kathy E. Londow is responsible for leading the school district’s HR programs and policies, in particular - recruitment, employee relations, compensation, benefits, certification and performance management.
 Supporting the district’s goals, Ms. Londow is responsible for the overall administration, coordination and evaluation of the human resource function.

 A native of Port Arthur and graduate of the former Stephen F. Austin High School, Ms. Londow received both her Bachelor of Science degree in Communication in 1979 and a Master of Science degree in Speech/Communication from Lamar University - Beaumont, Texas in 1985.
 Additionally, she holds a Master of Science degree in Human Resources Administration (2005) from Central Michigan University in Mt.
 Pleasant, Michigan.